Oconto Chamber of Commerce Mission Statement

 History on the Bay!

-Oconto has a rich historical past, mainly because of its location along the west shore of the waters of Green Bay.
+Oconto has a rich historical past, this is mainly due to its location along the west shore of the waters of Green Bay.

-Approximately 5000 years ago an archaic people, later called the Copper Culture, hunted, fished, and buried their dead on the banks of the Oconto River near the bay.
+Approximately 5000 years ago an archaic people, who were later referred to as the Copper Culture, would hunt, fish, and bury their dead on the banks of the Oconto River near the bay.
 The French Canadians came here in the 1600’s to trade for the fur of beaver, muskrat and fox, canoeing by way of Mackinac and down the bay.